-Coronaviruses are a large family of viruses that can cause illnesses ranging from the common cold to more serious respiratory infections like bronchitis, pneumonia or severe acute respiratory syndrome (SARS).
+Coronaviruses are a large family of viruses that can cause diseases, ranging from the common cold to more serious respiratory infections like bronchitis, pneumonia or severe acute respiratory syndrome (SARS).
 Rarely, animal coronaviruses can infect people, and even more rarely, these can then spread from person to person through close contact, for example, in a household, workplace or health care centre.

 2019-nCoV Main Protease Targeted Library

 Deposited in Protein Data Bank in 2020 shortly after the current outbreak of coronavirus disease (COVID-19), the main protease of 2019-nCoV in complex with an inhibitor N3 has been used by Life Chemicals to design the focused library of compounds targeting this crucial virus enzyme.
-Docking-based virtual screening protocol (Glide by Schrödinger, SP mode) has been employed to search through the Life Chemicals HTS Сollection for potential 2019-nCoV protease active site binders (Fig.1).
+Docking-based virtual screening protocol (Glide by Schrödinger, SP mode) has been employed to search through the Life Chemicals HTS Compound Сollection for potential 2019-nCoV protease active site binders (Fig.1).
 No docking constraints have been used to allow the docking algorithm to explore as many ligands’ positions and orientations as possible.

 Figure 1.
 Binding mode of compound F1259-0053 in the active site of 2019-nCoV main protease.
 Molecular complex obtained by docking.